Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Stellar Population Modeling

 \section{Stellar Population Modeling}

-To determine the stellar population properties of our host galaxy sample, we implement the \texttt{SBI++} spectral energy distribution (SED) fitting technique described in \citet{wlv+2023} in \texttt{FrankenBlast}, which is also incorporated in \texttt{Blast}. \texttt{SBI++} builds on typical simulated-based inference (SBI) methodologies, which uses normalizing flows to learn posterior density distributions directly from a simulated training dataset.
+To determine the stellar population properties of our host galaxy sample, we implement the \texttt{SBI++} spectral energy distribution (SED) fitting technique described in \citet{wlv+2023} in \texttt{FrankenBlast}, which is also incorporated in \texttt{Blast}. \texttt{SBI++} builds on typical simulated-based inference (SBI) methodologies, which uses normalizing flows, a specialized neural-network based algorithm that learns how to transform a simple probability distribution (in our case, a Gaussian) into a more complex distribution, to learn posterior density distributions directly from a simulated training dataset.
 The ``baseline" SBI requires that the data being modeled, in this case the galaxy photometry, matches the simulated training set exactly, i.e., misspecified models cannot be handled.
 Given that observed galaxies can have both missing data (from faintness or their field not being observed in a particular survey) and data much noisier than the training set data, baseline SBI is difficult to implement for our purposes. \citet{wlv+2023} addresses both of these issues by introducing techniques to handle missing and noisy data, which we detail in Section \ref{sec:run_sbi}.

 \texttt{SBI++}, furthermore, has several advantages over traditional SED modeling codes, making it ideal for our study with \texttt{FrankenBlast} and future host analyses with Rubin and \textit{Roman}.
 As described in \citet{wlv+2023}, typical SED modeling codes, including \texttt{BAGPIPES} \citep{BAGPIPES}, \texttt{Prospector} \citep{jlc+2021}, and \texttt{BEAGLE} \citep{BEAGLE}, combine stellar population synthesis models (SPS) with Bayesian inference techniques (e.g., MCMC or nested sampling; \citealt{MCMC, skilling2004}) to build posterior distributions of the stellar population properties of interest.
 Model calls are inherently quite computationally expensive, thus sampling the full posterior distribution can take up to several days for a single SED fit: highly problematic for large host population studies. \texttt{SBI++} offers a solution to this computational complexity, as it replaces the full sampling routine with a neural network-based generative model. \citet{wlv+2023} found that \texttt{SBI++} fits were 500 times faster than these traditional methods ($\lesssim 15$~min with on a single CPU; we find the same result in our implementation).
 Moreover, \citet{wlv+2023} show that \texttt{SBI++} not only performs similarly in terms of accuracy to these these traditional SED modeling codes, but it also recovers more well-calibrated uncertainties on redshift than nested sampling techniques.
 For these reasons, we find that \texttt{SBI++} is preferred over these traditional stellar population modeling codes.